Epbehan/coding-challenge-organigram/README.md

 - Visually displays this organizational hierarchy as a table
 - Calculates and displays total influence scores for each employee dynamically

-### 🌟 Bonus Features
+### 🌟 Bonus Points

-- ✅ Uses TypeScript for type safety
+- ✅ Use TypeScript
-- ✅ Allows adding a new employee and assigning them to an existing manager
+- ✅ Add UI to allow adding a new employee and assigning them to an existing manager
-- ✅ Supports influence score recalculation
 - ⬜️ Optional: Unit tests for functions and components

----

-## ✨ Features

-- 📈 **Dynamic Influence Calculation**
-  Influence scores are automatically updated when new employees are added, using a tree-based recursive algorithm.

-- 🧠 **Smart Structure**
-  The org chart is modeled as a recursive data structure (`Employee`) with support for unlimited depth.

-- 🧹 **Modular Components**
-  Components are fully separated and reusable — including OrgChart, Modal, NewEmployeeForm, and OrgNode.

-- 🧮 **CS Fundamentals in Action**
-  - Tree traversal (DFS)
-  - Recursive score calculation
-  - Functional state updates
-  - Immutable data management

 ---